-In 2009, the United States Congress passed federal legislation called the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act to bolster consumer protections concerning credit cards.
-It focused on improving creditors’ transparency and minimizing unexpected or unreasonable fees.
+In 2009, the United States Congress passed federal legislation called the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act to bolster consumer protection concerning credit cards.
+It focused on improving creditors’ transparency and minimizing unexpected or unreasonable credit card fees.
 Its reforms made credit card information more accessible and uniform to help consumers compare credit cards at a glance and make the best financial decision for them.
-What does the CARD act mean for you as a consumer today?

 Learn About the Credit CARD Act of 2009